Appomattox Campaign History

 Many historians consider March 29, 1865, as the beginning of the Appomattox Campaign.
-On that date, Grant opened his spring offensive against Lee’s army by ordering Major General Philip Sheridan’s cavalry (freshly returned from the Shenandoah Valley) and Major General G.K.
-Warren’s 5th Corps to attempted to turn Lee’s right flank at the Battle of Lewis’s Farm.
-Two days later the action resumed at the Battles of White Oak Road and Dinwiddie Court House as Lee shored up his right-wing to halt the federal Flanking maneuver.
-On April 1 Sheridan and Warren continued their offensive, with a major victory over Major General George Pickett’s forces at the Battle of Five Forks.
+On that date, Grant opened his spring offensive against Lee’s army by ordering cavalry under the command of Major General Philip Sheridan (freshly returned from the Shenandoah Valley) and the 5th Corps under the command of Major General G.K.
+Warren to attempt to turn Lee’s right flank at the Battle of Lewis’s Farm.
+Two days later the action resumed at the Battle of White Oak Road and the Battle of Dinwiddie Court House as Lee shored up his right-wing to halt the federal Flanking maneuver.
+On April 1 Sheridan and Warren continued their offensive, with a major victory over Confederate forces under the command of Major General George Pickett at the Battle of Five Forks.
 Losing that strategic crossroad further threatened Lee’s already limited supply line.

 “My God, Has the Army Dissolved?”

 Encouraged by the Federal victory at Five Forks, Grant ordered a general assault on the Confederate entrenchments the next day.
 The Union onslaught at the Third Battle of Petersburg forced Lee to abandon his entrenchments around Petersburg, which led to the fall of the Confederate Capital at Richmond.
 Three minor engagements took place during the next three days at Sutherland’s Station, Namozine Church, and Amelia Springs.
-On April 6, the Federals scored a major victory at the Battle of Sailor’s Creek (also known as the battle of Sayler’s Creek).
+On April 6, the Federals scored a major victory at the Battle of Sailor’s Creek.
 There, Sheridan and elements of the 2nd and 6th Corps cut off Lee’s retreat forcing the surrender of nearly one-fourth of the Confederate army.
 The battle led Lee to exclaim, “My God, has the army dissolved?”
-Minor engagements continued for the next three days at Rice’s Station (April 6), High Bridge (April 6-7) and Cumberland Church (April 7) as Grant continued his dogged pursuit.
+Minor engagements continued for the next three days at Rice’s Station (April 6), High Bridge (April 6-7), and Cumberland Church (April 7) as Grant continued his pursuit of Lee.